zainab-odunbori/Python-Project/README.md

 - Identify important insights that can help in pricing and inventory management.

 ## Expected Outcomes

 - A comprehensive understanding of the dataset through summary statistics.
 - Clear visual representations of car price distribution, mileage vs. price trends, and car counts by brand and color.
 - Identification of key factors affecting car pricing and inventory trends.
 - Actionable insights for decision-making in car pricing and inventory planning.

 ## Key Questions
 - What is the general price distribution of cars in the inventory?
 - How does mileage impact the price of a car?
 - Which car brands are most commonly avaialble in the inventory?
 - What are the most popular car colors in the dataset?
 - Are there any noticeable pricing trends based?

+# CAR INVENTORY ANALYSIS PROJECT

+### Project Overview

+This Data Analysis Project aims to provide insight from a dataset containing details about various cars, including their make, model, color, mileage, price, and cost.
+The project aims to uncover trends, relationships, and key patterns within the dataset.